-While impatiently waiting for my copy of 55 Christmas Balls to Knit, I stumbled onto The NRK Norwegian Broadcasting website (funny google translation) they had hosted a show featuring the authors of the book.
-If you have any trouble visiting the translated site here is the raw link to the untranslated site.
+While impatiently waiting for my copy of 55 Christmas Balls to Knit, I stumbled onto The NRK Norwegian Broadcasting website they had hosted a show featuring the authors of the book.

 They had kindly given the basic directions for making a julekuler, along with a simple snowflake chart.
 THANKS Arne & Carlos!
 Now I can get my julekuler fix & so can you!

 I can’t wait to get the actual book, it’s the same ball knitting recipe that they share on the site but I love the traditional look of Norwegian fair isle charts thought.
 What a perfect holiday knit and a perfect little gift.